-U.S. Department of Justice Office of Justice Programs Bureau of Justice Assistance
+U.S. Department of JusticeOffice of Justice Programs Bureau of Justice Assistance

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for the John R. Justice (JRJ) Grant Program, which provides loan repayment assistance for local, state, and federal public defenders and local and state prosecutors who commit to continued employment as public defenders and prosecutors.
-This program furthers the Department's mission by enhancing the criminal justice system by assisting with the recruitment and retention of qualified public defenders and prosecutors.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for funding from the John R. Justice (JRJ) Grant Program, which provides student loan repayment assistance for local, state and federal public defenders and local and state prosecutors who commit to extended service in those roles.
+By assisting in the recruitment and retention of qualified attorneys, the program helps to fulfill the Department's mission to enhance the criminal justice system.

-John R. Justice (JRJ) FY 2017 Program Application Guidance Applications Due: September 5, 2017
+John R. Justice (JRJ) Program FY 2018 Application Guidance

+Applications Due: May 21, 2018